PART 1: PRE-PRODUCTION

-When I decided I wanted to shoot something, I already had some short ideas I could shoot – spec adverts and short films.
+When I decided I wanted to shoot something, I already had some spec adverts and short films written.
 But once I took a closer look at them, I noticed they all needed a level of production I simply couldn’t afford: actors and sets and lighting and boom operators and dollies and steadycams.
 And if I was going to shoot any of them, I would want to do them correctly, with all the money and equipment that was required.

 What did I have?
 A few thousand dollars.
 What didn’t I have?
 The two main things you need if you want to get any film off the ground: equipment and people.
 For a brief moment, I considered renting both, but when I discovered I could only afford a shoot that lasted about one afternoon, it was settled: I was going figure out how to do it all with what I had.

-On the equipment front, with the money I had, I could perhaps afford some equipment, but not much.
+On the equipment front, with my savings, I could perhaps afford some equipment, but not much.
 So whatever happened, I had to write something that required minimal equipment and set-up.
 I didn’t want to have to install rigs and lights, with multiple actors and a plot that would make continuity an issue.
 I needed something easier to shoot, that allowed for guerilla-style filmmaking, on the fly in natural light.